-This is why we have the chants on the Buddha, the Dhamma, and the Sangha prior to the meditation: to remind ourselves that this path we're following here is not a brand new path.
+This is why we have the chants on the Buddha, the Dhamma, and the Sangha: to remind ourselves that this path we're following here is not a brand new path.
 It's not something we just recently cooked up.
 In fact, the Buddha himself said he didn't invent the path.
 He discovered an old path.
 There had been Buddhas before him, awakened people before him, and this is the same path they all discovered.

-We have all of the Buddha's awakened disciples' guarantee that, Yes, this path does work.
+We have all of the Buddha's enlightened disciples' guarantee that yes, this path does work.
 So you just stick with it.
-Part of the mind will complain because, of course, the mind still has its greed, aversion, and delusion.
-It's not the case that you sit down, close your eyes, and they all go away.
+Part of the mind will complain because, of course, there's still greed, aversion, and delusion in the mind.
+It's not that you sit down, close your eyes, and they all go away.
 They hide out for a while, but they're going to come up again.
-And they're going to complain: They'd rather do this, think that, go here, go there.
+And they're going to complain: They'd rather do this, think that, go here or there.
 Just remind yourself that you've been following greed, aversion, and delusion for who knows how long.
-They do provide some pleasure, but there's usually a lot of pain that goes along with that pleasure, and they leave you holding the bag.
-And you've been falling for their tricks again and again and again.
+They do provide some pleasure, but there's usually a lot of pain that goes along with that pleasure and they leave you holding the bag.
 How about trying something new?
 New for you at least.
 Something different.

-So you just stick with the breath, stick with it, stick with it.
+So you just stick with it, stick with it, stick with it.
 As the Buddha said, patient endurance is what burns away a lot of the issues in the mind.
 It doesn't solve all the problems.
 The ultimate problems are going to require very refined discernment.
 You develop that discernment from your right effort as you practice.
-So, to develop right effort as a beginning step, you use whatever cruder skills you have at your disposal: conviction, patience, your stick-to-it-iveness.
+So in the beginning you take whatever cruder skills you have at your disposal to develop right effort: conviction, patience, your stick-to-it-ivid-ness.

-Now, that can get very old very quickly if you don't have something of interest.
-That's why we emphasize working with the breath.
+Now that can get very old very quickly if you don't have something of interest.
+That's why we put an emphasis on working with the breath.
 When the breath gets comfortable, the next step is to think of that sense of comfortable breath spreading through different parts of the body.
-When we talk of "breath" here, it's not air coming in and out.
-It's the movement of energy in the body, which is what gets the air to come in and out to begin with.
+When we talk of breath here it's not air coming in and out.
+It's the movement of energy in the body, because that's what gets the air to come in and out to begin with.
 Without that energy, nothing would come in and out at all.

 So notice, when you breathe in: Where do you feel the energy flow in the body?
-If you're really sensitive, you find that it goes throughout every nerve in your body, from the top of the head, down to the feet, down the shoulders, down the arms, all through the torso, deep into the head, all around.
+If you're really sensitive, you find that it goes throughout every nerve in your body, from the top of the head, down to the feet, down the shoulders, down the arms, all through the torso, all through the head, all around.
 There's even an energy that surrounds the body.